Theoretical Guarantees for Permutation-Equivariant Quantum Neural Networks: Methods

 \subsection{Intuition behind the overparametrization phenomenon}

 Recently, Ref.~\cite{larocca2021theory} studied the overparametrization of QNNs from the perspective of a complexity phase transition in the loss landscape.
 In the underparametrized regime, we experience rough loss landscapes, which in turn can be traced back to a lack of control in parametrized state space.
 When the number of parameters is below the number of directions in state space, the parameter update can only access a subset of those potential directions.
-This constraint can be shown to introduce \textit{false} local minima, that is, local minima that are not actual minima of the loss function (as a function of state space) but instead artifacts of a poor parametrization.
+This constraint can be shown to introduce false local minima, that is, local minima that are not actual minima of the loss function (as a function of state space) but instead artifacts of a poor parametrization.
 Instead, upon introduction of more parameters the parametrized state starts accessing these previously unavailable directions, and false minima disappear as we transition into the overparametrized regime.
 Because in the overparametrized regime the number of parameters is greater than the number of ever accessible directions, solutions in the control landscape are degenerate and form multidimensional submanifolds, allowing the optimizer to reach them more easily~\cite{larocca2020exploiting,larocca2020fourier}.

 The main contribution in Ref.~\cite{larocca2021theory} is the realization that, under standard assumptions, one needs one parameter per potentially accessible direction in state space, and that the latter can be formalized as the dimension of the orbit of the initial state under the Lie group $e^\mf{g}$ resulting from the exponential of the DLA $\mf{g}$.
-In particular, this means that exponential DLA architectures require an exponential number of parameters to be overparametrized, whereas polynomial DLA architectures only need a polynomial number of them, hence the result in Theorem~\ref{theo:overparam} (see Supplementary Information for a detailed proof).
+In particular, this means that exponential DLA architectures require an exponential number of parameters to be overparametrized, whereas polynomial DLA architectures only need a polynomial number of them.

+With these definitions, the proof of Theorem~\ref{theo:overparam} is immediate.
+Since the ansatz is subspace controllable (Lemma~\ref{lem:control}), the dimension of the DLA is equal to the dimension of the commutant, which is $\Theta(n^3)$ (Lemma~\ref{lem:poly}).